LawyerMorty97/Breakout-CPP-Exam/README.txt

 When I started with the exam, my goal was to make it easy to manage objects and SDL in general.
 I managed to accomplish this by creating higher level methods for creating surfaces and textures.

-I believe my solution is good because it takes the SDL engine and creates a "wrapper" around it which makes it easier for the programmer to play around with Images and Text and prototype something easily.
-My solution is also great because a number of core classes are Singletons, which only instance once and any class that would need something from the core could just include the class and then get the running instance, which in my opinion is neat.

-Problems:
-I believe the actual gameplay of my solution is lacking as it's not polished enough.
-Collisions is also a major issue in the solution, since it doesn't work perfectly.
+I believe my result could overall (in terms of gameplay) be improved to a great degree due to there being a fair bit of bugs related to the core gameplay.
+In terms of the code that was written to handling SDL and rendering of text and images, I believe the result was great since it simplifies prototyping something and overall reduces the time spent managing everything.

+Problems with the solution:
+- Actually gameplay is way too simple
+- Gameplay is buggy
+- Not enough polish